-By implementing the The Flying Carpet in the teaching students, parents and staff members get an opportunity to introduce their culture and interests in a fun and lively way within an encouraging environment.
+By implementing the The Flying Carpet in schools and kindergardens children and youngsters get an opportunity to work on and mediate their culture, languages, strengths and interests in a fun and lively way.

 The project should promote mutual respect and understanding between people in a concrete way and through different means of expressions.
 Everyone involved is received with acknowledgement, and through the cultural interaction that takes place the goal is to help developing life-skills that foster the view that diversity makes us richer, rather than seeing it as a cause for conflict.

 Each individual is a participant and a spectator at the same time.